LubinKerhuel/hugo/content/post/pitot-build/index.md

 src="/img/pitot-darcy-prandtl-speed-error-fct-direction.png"
 link="/img/pitot-darcy-prandtl-speed-error-fct-direction.png"
 width="100%"
-title="GPS ground speed and pitot air speed difference in function of the plane direction during the 450s flight of a firstar 1600." caption="Blue dots are speed difference between GPS and pitot.
-The continuous black line is the wind sine wave (phase is wind direction, amplitude is wind strength) which best match the air speed and ground speed differences." numbered="true"
+title="GPS ground speed and pitot air speed difference in function of the plane direction during the 450s flight of a Firstar 1600." caption="Blue dots are speed difference between GPS and pitot.
+The continuous black line is the wind sine wave (phase is wind direction; amplitude is wind strength) which best match the air speed and ground speed differences." numbered="true"
 >}}

-The matlab sript for wind estimation (offline) is provided below:
+The matlab script for wind estimation (offline) is provided below:

 ```matlab
 % V_gps and V_pitot are the vector with all data measured.